BIGJRA/BIGJRA.github.io/rejuv.md

 *Spice Powder* $850

-Also, in the mart, if you’d like, trade in your Up-Grade with a girl to get *Scope Lens!* We’ll get another Up-Grade shortly, so don’t worry about this one.
+Also, in the mart, if you'd like, trade in your Up-Grade with a girl to get *Scope Lens!* We'll get another Up-Grade shortly, so don't worry about this one.

-There’s an entrance to the Safari Zone in the northeast side of town, so go ahead and enter for $3500.
+There's an entrance to the Safari Zone in the northeast side of town, so go ahead and enter for $3500.

-You’ll get 800 steps and 30 Poke Balls per run.
+You'll get 800 steps and 30 Poke Balls per run.
 I recommend grabbing a Level 35-38 Pokemon and a lot of repels - most of the 1% encounter Pokemon (not Wobbuffet, though) are higher level than the rest, so you can parse for them via repels.